 On a basic level, artificial intelligence can be defined as the ability of a computer to independently solve problems that they have not been explicitly programmed to address.
 Machine learning algorithms drive a computer’s “thoughts” by providing a conceptual framework for processing input and making decisions based on that data.

-An artificially intelligent machine needs to be able to accept information about the problem from its surroundings, generate a list of actions that it could take, and maximize its chance of achieving its goals by using logic and probability to choose the activities with the highest probability of success.
+An artificially intelligent machine needs to be able to accept information about the problem from its surroundings, generate a list of actions that it could take, and maximize its chance of achieving its goals by using logic and probability to choose the activities with the highest likelihood of success.

 The learning happens when the program reabsorbs its past experiences and uses that data to inform future actions.
 Doing this allows the AI program to prioritize the choices that result in success more often, heightening its probability of getting the right answer.